 Monash Children’s Hospital, Clayton

 The RMTs at the Kingston Centre work within the interdisciplinary model of care to address a diverse range of functional, cognitive and psychological goals.
 There are many opportunities for collaborative group or individual patient sessions to occur with other allied health team members.
-Should you have a particular interest in specialising in a particular area, please let the Music Therapy Student Coordinator know prior to commencing.
-Your interest area will be considered but cannot always be provided due to the allocation of patient referrals and supervisor’s load.

 The RMT at McCulloch House works collaboratively within the multidisciplinary team to provide services that support the physical, emotional, social and spiritual needs of individuals and families.
-Music Therapy works closely with Social Work and Pastoral Care Services to support aspects of the Bereavement Support Program and there may be opportunities for students to assist with this while undertaking their placement.
+Music Therapy works closely with Social Work and Spiritual Care Services to support aspects of the Bereavement Support Program and there may be opportunities for students to assist with this while undertaking their placement.

 Monash Health requires incoming students to complete a number of training modules before commencing clinical placements.
-Information regarding these modules will be provided to by the Music Therapy Student Coordinator six weeks before you placement commences.
+Information regarding these modules will be provided to you by the Music & Art Therapy Student Coordinator six weeks before your placement commences.
 Additionally, you will be provided with information outlining suggested reading and required repertoire six weeks prior to your commencement date.
 Please undertake the required reading and learn the recommended song repertoire before you start clinical placement.
 Please also contact your allocated Clinical Supervisor two weeks prior to the commencement of your placement to receive any additional pre-placement preparation.
 Please ensure you are familiar with the Student Orientation Website prior to commencing placement.

 Instruments such as guitars, keyboards and some percussion will be available for your use on placement and therefore you do not need to bring in your own instruments.

 The music therapy service does not accept work experience students.
-Please contact the Victorian branch of the Australian Music Therapy Association for more information about work experience opportunities. email@example.com
+Please contact the Victorian branch of the Australian Music Therapy Association for more information about work experience opportunities: firstname.lastname@example.org